kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 \(a\) Return to, and stop safely on, the takeoff area; or

-\(b\) Continue the takeoff and climbout, and attain a configuration and airspeed allowing compliance with §29.67(a)(2).
+\(b\) Continue the takeoff and climbout, and attain a configuration and airspeed allowing compliance with [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.67   Climb: One engine inoperative (OEI).|§29.67]](a)(2).

 \[Doc.
 No. 24802, 61 FR 21899, May 10, 1996; 61 FR 33963, July 1, 1996\]

 ### §29.55   Takeoff decision point (TDP): Category A.

-\(a\) The TDP is the first point from which a continued takeoff capability is assured under §29.59 and is the last point in the takeoff path from which a rejected takeoff is assured within the distance determined under §29.62.
+\(a\) The TDP is the first point from which a continued takeoff capability is assured under [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.59   Takeoff path: Category A.|§29.59]] and is the last point in the takeoff path from which a rejected takeoff is assured within the distance determined under [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.62   Rejected takeoff: Category A.|§29.62]].

 \(b\) The TDP must be established in relation to the takeoff path using no more than two parameters; e.g., airspeed and height, to designate the TDP.